bigtreetech/docs/docs/Panda_Cooler_A1.md

 * Step 1: Preparation

-    Apply the sticky back washer to the two mounting holes on the rear of the nozzle light PCB.
+    Peel off the backing and apply the two adhesive washers over the mounting holes on the back of the nozzle light PCB.

     <img src=img/PandaCoolerA1/install1.jpg width="300"/>